Zteefano/long-code-bench/README.md

 	--retrieval_file [retrieval result file from running BM25] \
 	--prompt_style [prompt style] \
 	--max_k [maximum number of files to retrieve for each problem statement]
+	# --hfhub_dataset [path to the dataset in the Hugging Face Hub]
 ```

+The `--hfhub_dataset` parameter is optional and, if provided, it requires that the file `keys.json` has a field `huggingface_write` with an Hugging Face token that provides writing access to the specified path.